scharlau/polar_bears_django/README.md

         pip install django

-And that will install django version 3.1.3 with its associated dependencies.
+And that will install django version 3.1.3 (or newer) with its associated dependencies.
 We can now start to build the application.

 Now we can start to create the site using the django admin tools.
 Issue this command, and don't forget the '.' at the end of the line, which says 'create it in this directory'.
 This will create the admin part of our application, which will sit alongside the actual site.